Transactions & Fees

 How to Minimize Fees

-- Choose low-fee networks: Solana, Tron, and Litecoin have near-zero fees
+1. Choose low-fee networks: Solana, Tron, and Litecoin often have lower fees than Bitcoin or Ethereum mainnet

 The Hidden Cost: Exchange Rates